ETCLabs/EtcPal/CONTRIBUTING.md

 * Which library code module(s) you were using and the library's version
 * A set of steps to reproduce the issue, in order
 * What you expected to see, and what happened instead
-* If the bug has occured in code you wrote that uses the lwpa library, please provide code snippets and try to reduce to a minimal reproducible example.
+* If the bug has occured in code you wrote that uses the EtcPal library, please provide code snippets and try to reduce to a minimal reproducible example.
 * Any logging output that was produced when the issue occurred